UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Resources/FAQ.md

 > on the latest workshop schedule hosted on the <a href="http://ucidatascienceinitiative.github.io">front page</a>.

 # Where are your workshops held?
 > Workshops are typically held in Donald Bren Hall 3011 or 4011.
-Events and courses co-sponsored by other groups may be held in other locations such as Calit2.
+Events and courses that are co-sponsored by other groups may be held in > other locations such as Calit2.

 # Why am I unable to register?